kfl/adventofcode_2021/notes.md

 changes to the approach, just needed a better representation of room places.
 Made part 1 run 5 times faster.

+Post event: Added A* implementation, this gave a speedup of 3.

 Day 24
 ------